gearglow/ReptiliaWithATwist/The List.md

 After dinner, they all moved into the living room, where Hermione showed off some wandless magic, Elysia turned into various animals, and the two of them demonstrated a magically-augmented round of a tai chi exercise called Push Hands.
-Just as they finished, Hedwig flew in with letters from Ron for the two girls.
+Just as they finished, Hedwig and a tiny little ball of energy that may or may not have been an owl flew in with letters from Ron for the two girls.

 > Harry,
 >